don-tnowe/godot-wyvernshield/README.md

 Held inside a **TriggerSheet** of a **CombatActor**, which maps triggers (*things that happen: actor attacks, actor takes damage...*) to reactions.

-Reactions of one trigger are executed in order of Priority and can change the trigger's outcome.
+Reactions of one trigger are executed in order of Priority (*highest first*) and can change the trigger's outcome.

 To create a **TriggerReaction**, you'll need to pass it a script extending **TriggerReactionInstance** that has a function you'll want to call.